DeckOfPandas/innovationfund.github.io/_includes/faqs.md

 After the initial application form above, we will shortlist selected projects and conduct phone interviews with the applicants between the December 20th - 21st.
 At this stage we are likely to request some additional information from applicants, which we will use to make a final decision by the end of January 12th 2018.

 * Deadline for applications: Wednesday December 13th 13:00
-* Phone interview slots offered to shortlisted applicants: by Friday December 15th 17:00
-* Phone interviews for shortlisted applicants: Wednesday 20th and Thursday December 21st
+* Phone interviews for shortlisted applicants: Wednesday 24th January 2018 and Wednesday 31st January 2018
-* Details clarified: by Friday January 5th 2018 13:00
-* Funding decisions: by Friday January 12th 17:00
+* Funding decisions: by Wednesday 7th February
-* Projects start: from February 2018

 #### Who owns IP for materials produced by funding from the Access to Innovation Fund?